-Benchmarks/PFCP is supporting several community-level projects which address the root causes of economic disparities and poorer health within a community-wide structure, convening partners from across currently-siloed systems (education, human services, healthcare, public safety, child welfare, early intervention) to realign resources towards creating opportunity for prosperity within the community.
+Benchmarks/PFCP supported several community-level projects which address the root causes of economic disparities and poorer health within a community-wide structure, convening partners from across currently-siloed systems (education, human services, healthcare, public safety, child welfare, early intervention) to realign resources towards creating opportunity for prosperity within the community.

 There has never been a question as to whether focusing on prevention was the right, and most effective, course of action.
 The question has always been, instead, who has the time to do this?
-Benchmarks is taking a leadership role to begin the work of addressing these complex social problems as treatable conditions.
-As a non-profit association outside of the healthcare/human services/government/education funding streams, Benchmarks is an ideal convener of these typically-siloed interventions.
+Benchmarks took leadership role to begin the work of addressing these complex social problems as treatable conditions.
+As a non-profit association outside of the healthcare/human services/government/education funding streams, Benchmarks was an ideal convener of these typically-siloed interventions.

-We believe these local efforts must be community-driven.
+We believe local efforts must be community-driven.
 From the outset, they must have local buy-in and investment to ensure sustainability.
-But based on evidenced-based practice and research, Benchmarks is specifically seeking out initiatives which have the following core components
+But based on evidenced-based practice and research, Benchmarks specifically sought initiatives that include the following core components

 a.
 The school system is a core partner;